docusign/code-examples-bash/README.md

 ## Admin API

-**Note:** To use the Admin API, you must [create an organization](https://support.docusign.com/en/guides/org-admin-guide-create-org) in your DocuSign account.
-Additionally, in order to run the v2.1 code examples, [CLM must be enabled for your organization](https://support.docusign.com/en/articles/DocuSign-and-SpringCM).
+**Note:** To use the Admin API, you must [create an organization](https://support.docusign.com/en/guides/org-admin-guide-create-org) in your DocuSign developer account.
+Also, to run the DocuSign CLM code examples, [CLM must be enabled for your organization](https://support.docusign.com/en/articles/DocuSign-and-SpringCM).

-For more information about the scopes used for obtaining authorization to use the Admin API, see the [scopes section](https://developers.docusign.com/docs/admin-api/admin101/auth/).
+For  information about the scopes used for obtaining authorization to use the Admin API, see the [scopes section](https://developers.docusign.com/docs/admin-api/admin101/auth/).

+For a list of code examples that use the Admin API, select the Bash tab under [Examples and languages](https://developers.docusign.com/docs/admin-api/how-to/code-launchers/#examples-and-languages) on the DocuSign Developer Center.

 1. **Create a new eSignature + CLM user with an active status.**
    [Source.](./examples/Admin/eg002CreateActiveCLMESignUser.sh)